kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

 `pam_allowed_login_groups` defines a set of POSIX groups where membership of any of these groups will be allowed to login via PAM.
 All POSIX users and groups can be resolved by nss regardless of PAM login status.
-This may be a group name, spn or uuid.
+This may be a group name, spn, or uuid.

 `default_shell` is the default shell for users.
 Defaults to `/bin/sh`.